Jon Berti Preview, Player Props: Marlins vs. Nationals

-On Sunday, Jon Berti (.200 on-base percentage in past 10 games, 114 points below season-long percentage) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 1:40 PM ET.
+The Miami Marlins, including Jon Berti (.240 on-base percentage in past 10 games, 72 points below season-long percentage), take on starter Joan Adon and the Washington Nationals at Nationals Park, Thursday at 7:05 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Nationals.
+In his previous game he had a hitless performance (0-for-2) against the Rays.

 Jon Berti Game Info & Props vs. the Nationals